karser/MatomoClickHeatPlugin/README.md

 - Logger used to store logging data of users's clicks on webpages.
 - Adapter used to fetch logging data and showing in heat map report.

     Each logger and adapter is associated with a different data storage system (see in following sections).
 You can combine logger and adapter together for matching your needs and better performance, such as: use `RedisLogger` for fast serving and use `MySqlAdapter` for better data storage.

+    Available loggers: `Redis`, `MySQL`, `File system`
+    Available adapters: `MySQL`, `File system`

 ### Logger
 You can use different loggers to track clicks on webpage, currently supported:
 - `Piwik\Plugins\ClickHeat\Logger\FileSystemLogger` - store logging data in text files.